Kim Jong-suk: Biography

 Kim Jong-suk followed her mother to Manchuria to look for her father, but they discovered that he had already died there.
 Soon after that, her mother died and she became an orphan.
-Most sources agree that Kim Jong-suk then joined Kim Il-sung’s guerrilla force in 1935 or 1936 as a kitchen helper.
-The KCNA, however, reports that Kim Jong-suk and Kim Ki-song joined the guerrilla forces after their mother and their elder brother’s wife were murdered by the Japanese.
+Most sources agree that Kim Jong-suk then joined Kim Il Sung's guerrilla force in 1935 or 1936 as a kitchen helper.
+The KCNA, however, reports that Kim Jong-suk and Kim Ki-song joined the guerrilla forces after their mother and their elder brother's wife were murdered by the Japanese.

 During this time, Kim Jong-suk worked various odd jobs, and was arrested by the Japanese in 1937 in an undercover attempt to secure food and supplies.
 After her release, she rejoined the guerrillas, where she cooked, sewed, and washed.

-It was around this time that Kim Jong-suk reportedly saved Kim Il-sung’s life.
-Baik Bong relates the story in Kim Il-sung's official biography:
+It was around this time that Kim Jong-suk reportedly saved Kim Il Sung's life.
+Baik Bong relates the story in Kim Il Sung's official biography:

 Kim Jong-suk married Kim Il Sung in the Soviet Union, most likely in 1941.
-On 16 February 1941 (or 1942, sources vary), in the Soviet village of Vyatskoye, Kim Jong-suk had Kim Jong-il, who was given the Russian name "Yuri Irsenovich Kim," and the nickname "Yura."
+On 16 February 1941 (or 1942, sources vary), in the Soviet village of Vyatskoye, Kim Jong-suk had Kim Jong Il, who was given the Russian name "Yuri Irsenovich Kim," and the nickname "Yura."
 In 1944, Kim Jong-suk had Kim Man-il, in Korean and "Alexander" or "Shura" in Russian.
 In 1946, she gave birth to a daughter, Kim Kyŏng-hŭi.
-Augustina Vardugina, a woman from Vyatskoye, was in her teens when Kim Il-sung's guerrilla group camped there.
+Augustina Vardugina, a woman from Vyatskoye, was in her teens when Kim Il Sung's guerrilla group camped there.
 She remembers Kim Jong-suk, and how she would come to the village to barter military rations for chicken and eggs.
-Her son, Kim Jong-il, would be holding her hand.
+Her son, Kim Jong Il, would be holding her hand.

-A year after the establishment of the Democratic People's Republic of Korea (DPRK) and until her death, Kim Jong-suk was the first lady of North Korea.
+A year after the establishment of North Korea and until her death, Kim Jong-suk was the first lady.
 According to some accounts, Kim Jong-suk "was a small, quiet woman, not particularly well educated, but friendly and life-loving."
 Major General N.G.
-Lebedev, an executive Soviet officer during the Soviet occupation of North Korea, recalled Kim Jong-suk as "a vivacious and generous lady who always cooked enormous amounts of food for the hungry Soviet generals when they visited Kim’s home."
+Lebedev, an executive Soviet officer during the Soviet occupation of North Korea, recalled Kim Jong-suk as "a vivacious and generous lady who always cooked enormous amounts of food for the hungry Soviet generals when they visited Kim's home."